ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-other/index.md

 The following example demonstrates restricting the aggregation functions.
 Note the following:

-- The <b>Gold</b> column is configured with `allowedAggFuncs` set to `['sum', 'min', 'max']` and only displays these functions in the drop-down list in the <b>Values</b> section column to the of the Columns Tool Panel.
+- The **Gold** column is configured with `allowedAggFuncs` set to `['sum', 'min', 'max']` and only displays these functions in the drop-down list in the **Values** section column to the of the Columns Tool Panel.
-- The <b>Silver</b> column shows all available agg functions as it hasn't been restricted.
+- The **Silver** column shows all available agg functions as it hasn't been restricted.

 <grid-example title='Restricting Aggregation Functions' name='restricting-aggregation-functions' type='generated' options='{ "enterprise": true, "exampleHeight": 655, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel"] }'></grid-example>